tupl-tufts/rdl/README.md

 * `config.post_defaults` - same as `pre_defaults`, but for `post`.
 * `config.use_comp_types` - when true, RDL makes use of types with type-level computations.
 When false, RDL ignores such types.
 By default set to true.
 * `config.check_comp_types` - when true, RDL inserts dynamic checks which ensure that methods with type-level computations will return the expected type.
 False by default.
 * `config.rerun_comp_types` - when true, RDL inserts dynamic checks which rerun type-level computations at method call sites, ensuring that they evaluate to the same type they did at type checking time.
-False by default
+False by default.

 # Bibliography